Madiun Affair: Hatta's rationalization program and impact on FDR's military strength

-From the Indonesian government's perspective, rationalization was the solution to economic problem by reducing the number of military forces.
+From the Indonesian government's perspective, rationalization was the solution to the economic problem by reducing the number of military forces.
 A month after the establishment of his cabinet, Hatta began the rationalization program based on Presidential Decree No.9 27 February 1948.
-The main objective of the rationalization was reorganizing the military organizations and to mobilize productive labor force from defense to production sectors.
-According to Hatta, there were three ways to achieving those objectives: 1) demobilizing military officers who wanted to return to their previous jobs (teachers, private employees), 2) sending the military officers back to the ministry of development and youth, and 3) demobilizing hundreds of military officers to return to their village communities.
+The main objective of the rationalization was to reorganize the military organizations and mobilize a productive labor force from defense to production sectors.
+According to Hatta, there were three ways to achieve those objectives: 1) demobilizing military officers who wanted to return to their previous jobs (teachers, private employees), 2) sending the military officers back to the Ministry of Development and youth, and 3) demobilizing hundreds of military officers to return to their village communities.

-In 1948, the Indonesian Republic faced a critical situation in which there was an excessive labor supply because of the enormous number refugees fleeing to the Republic from the areas overrun by Dutch such as Surabaya (located adjacent to Madiun, Surabaya was then still controlled by the Dutch).
+In 1948, the Indonesian Republic faced a critical situation in which there was an excessive labor supply because of the enormous number of refugees fleeing to the Republic from the areas overrun by the Dutch such as Surabaya (located adjacent to Madiun, Surabaya was then still controlled by the Dutch).
 In addition, there were at least 200,000 excess troops but an inadequate number of arms and munitions for them.
 To anticipate the critical problems (economic, military, and political) emerging from that situation, Hatta and his cabinet immediately decided to embark upon a rationalization program.
 At the initial stage of reorganization, there were 160,000 troops left.
 This program was expected to leave only 57,000 regular troops at the end.